practical-neuroimaging/practical-neuroimaging.github.com/git_parable.rst

     This is a minimally edited version of the `git parable`_ by Tom Preston-Werner, with his kind permission.
-Please contact Tom Preston-Warner for permission to copy this copy or the original.
+Please contact Tom Preston-Werner for permission to copy this copy or the original.

     The only changes from the original are: